tphilippsen/Project-3/README.md

 ## If we had more time...

 - We would add more variables to our map.
-Mostly we wanted to add different colored markers for fell and found
+Mostly we wanted to add different colored markers for fell and found <br />
-- We would create more visuals in plotly utilizing the categories created in SQL
+- We would create more visuals in plotly utilizing the categories created in SQL <br />
-- [ADD TEXT HERE]
+- [ADD TEXT HERE] <br />